mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 Custom contexts are great for a couple of use cases:

 1. Whenever you want to augment a standard Snowplow event type with some additional data
-2. If your business has a set of common data points/ models which make sense to capture alongside multiple event types
+2. If your business has a set of common data points/models which make sense to capture alongside multiple event types

 likely have custom data which you want to send along with The idea is that you can then attach those custom contexts to any existing Snowplow events where storing this additional information would be valuable.